 These Colors Can Increase the Perceived Value of a House and the Sale Price

-If you look at the above statistics, you will find that they don’t have much value in determining the question which exterior color makes a house sell the fastest.
+If you look at the above statistics, you will find that they don’t have much value in determining the question of which exterior color makes a house sell the fastest.

 So, we need to find some better statistics.

-Better indicators would be first which colors manage to sell a house for more, and which exterior colors like potential buyers best.
+Better indicators would be first, which colors manage to sell a house for more, and which exterior colors like potential buyers best.

-And when the perceived value can be increased, it is safe to assume that the house likely will have a shorter than average time on the market, and that the respective color is more popular with potential buyers.
+And when the perceived value can be increased, it is safe to assume that the house likely will have a shorter than average time on the market and that the respective color is more popular with potential buyers.

-At least for the interior Zillow did a paint color analysis by analyzing more than 135,000 property listing photos of properties sold between January 2010 and 2018.
+At least for the interior, Zillow did a paint color analysis by analyzing more than 135,000 property listing photos of properties sold between January 2010 and 2018.